Crni88/eRent/README.md

     4242 4242 4242 4242

 Start the windows app inside visual studio IDE.
+(If not selected, set the startup project to eRent.UI)

 To recive FCM notifications your AVD need to have Google Play Services.
 (The time to recive a notification can vary.)